DVD region code: Blu-ray Disc region codes

-Blu-ray Discs use a much simpler region-code system than DVD with only three regions, labeled A, B and C. As with DVDs, many Blu-rays are encoded region 0 (region free), making them suitable for players worldwide.
+Blu-ray discs use a much simpler region-code system than DVD with only three regions, labeled A, B and C. As with DVDs, many Blu-rays are encoded region 0 (region free), making them suitable for players worldwide.

-Blu-ray regions are verified only by the player software, not by the computer system or the drive, not like DVD regions.
+Unlike DVD region codes, Blu-ray regions are verified only by the player software, not by the computer system or the drive.
 The region code is stored in a file or the registry, and there are hacks to reset the region counter of the player software.
-In standalone players, the region code is part of the firmware.
-Some Blu-Rays are region-free.
+In standalone Blu-ray players, the region code is part of and enforced by the firmware.

-For bypassing region codes, there are software and multi-regional players available.
+Similar to DVDs, some Blu-ray rippers (such as AnyDVD HD) can remove region codes as well as other types of digital rights management (DRM) and copy protection, including Advanced Access Content System (AACS) and BD+.
+Multi-regional standalone players available, and some standalone Blu-ray players can be modified to be region-free.

 A new form of Blu-ray region coding tests not only the region of the player/player software, but also its country code.
 This means, for example, while both the US and Japan are Region A, some American discs are not going to be played on devices/software installed in Japan or vice versa, due to the two countries having different country codes (the United States has 21843 or Hex 5553 ("US" in ASCII, according to ISO 3166-1), and Japan has 19024, or Hex 4a50 ("JP"); Canada has 17217 or Hex 4341 ("CA").

 Although there are only three Blu-ray regions, the country code allows much more precise control of the regional distribution of Blu-ray discs than the six (or eight) DVD regions.
 In Blu-ray discs, there are not any "special regions" like the regions 7 and 8 in DVDs.

+Ultra HD Blu-ray discs are region-free as they're generally encoded as worldwide region.